Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Reduced Lagrange multiplier formulation

 \subsection{Stability analysis}

-Theorem \ref{theo:infsup-cont} shows that the full dimensional formulation \eqref{eq:model-problem-weak-abstract} is well posed only if the space of Lagrange multipliers is properly chosen.
-As it will be shown in this Section, the advantage of the reduction operator is not only the dimensional reduction, but also the fact that the resulting space can be naturally defined to ensure well-posedness of the resulting formulation.
+The variational formulation \eqref{eq:model-problem-weak-abstract-reduced} is well-posed only if the space of Lagrange multipliers is properly chosen.
+The advantage of the framework introduced in Section \ref{ssec:reduced_basis} and of the operator defined in \eqref{eq:RT} is not only related to the dimensional reduction, but also to the fact that the resulting lower-dimensional space naturally ensures the well-posedness.